SEG-UNIBE/tlparser/README.md

 deactivate
 ```

-To activate it again, simply execute this command in the root folder of the repository again:
+To activate it again, simply execute this command in the root folder of the repository:

 ```bash
 source venv/bin/activate